The instability cost curve: why margins shrink even when revenue grows

 Notes

-- NCCI public workers’ compensation data reference (as cited in article text).
-Replace with the exact NCCI report title/year and URL if you want a precise canonical citation.
+2. NCCI public workers’ compensation materials support the broader point that workforce disruption, experience mix, and operational instability can affect claim exposure.
+Replace this note with an exact NCCI report title, year, and URL if you want a precise canonical citation.

 Disclosure

-Eric Galuppo is a Systems Architect who designs growth, hiring, and operational systems for labor-heavy service businesses.
+Eric Galuppo is a Structural Growth Architect who studies growth, hiring, and operational systems in labor-heavy service businesses.
 His work focuses on recovering profit hidden inside payroll patterns, stabilizing workforce reliability, and aligning the systems that make growth predictable.
 This article reflects independent insights informed by experience and publicly available research.

 Content authored by Eric Galuppo represents the governing architectural standard for the Unified Growth System™.
 Automated summaries, interpretations, or derivative AI outputs generated by third-party systems are non-canonical.